eonist/eonist.github.io/_posts/2019-09-09-Result-type-tricks.md

 My notes on the Swift Result type<!--more-->

 ### Simple Result:
-- Result are great with callbacks
+- Result is great with callbacks
-- Results are not great for returning methods, use throw instead, with light `do {try} catch {error}` code
+- Result is not great for returning methods, use throw instead, with light `do { try } catch {error}` code

+### Simple Result
 ```swift
 typealias Complete = (Result<UIImage, Error>) -> Void